 Tested

-Watchman LAA closure device
+Watchman left atrial appendage closure device

 Population

-Patients with non-valvular atrial fibrillation
+Patients with non-valvular atrial fibrillation eligible for warfarin

 Comparator